Contact: Joanna Wilson, DNREC Public Affairs, 302-739-9902

 DNREC seeks Delaware students who make a difference

-DOVER (April 3, 2014) – Do you know a Delaware student who is working to make a difference for the environment?
-The Department of Natural Resources and Environmental Control is encouraging teachers, classmates, parents, club or group leaders and others to nominate these students for the 2014 Young Environmentalist of the Year Awards.
-Nominations must be based on actions or projects which have taken place between July 1, 2013 and June 30, 2014.
+DOVER (May 10, 2016) – Do you know a Delaware student who is working to make a difference for the environment?
+The Department of Natural Resources and Environmental Control is encouraging teachers, classmates, parents, club or group leaders and others whom a youth’s efforts might have impressed to nominate these students for the 2016 Young Environmentalist of the Year Awards.
+Nominations must be based on actions or projects which have taken place between July 1, 2015 and June 30, 2016.

-Nominations will be accepted between Monday, April 14 and Friday, June 20, 2014.
+Nominations will be accepted through Friday, June 24, 2016.
 A winner will be chosen from each of the following categories: